+Clearly, the Appellants are heavily invested in their loyalty to Charles Carroll, a small school that has long served a close and caring community.
+The Local Board, however, must take a comprehensive view, and objectively make decisions based on financial, demographic and other relevant data in order to serve the entire system.
 The Local Board has demonstrated that its decision was premised on a broad spectrum of considerations, as detailed above.
 Thus, its decision was not arbitrary and unreasonable and was consistent with a conclusion that could have reasonably been reached by a reasoning mind.
 Neither were the actions of the Local Board illegal.
-The undisputed material facts demonstrate that the Local Board's decision was reasonable under the standards set forth in COMAR 13A.01.05.05, and the Appellant has failed to show any genuine dispute of material fact to contradict the Local Board's adherence to those standards.
+The undisputed material facts demonstrate that the Local Board's decision was reasonable under the standards set forth in COMAR 13A.01.05.05, and the Appellants have failed to show any genuine dispute of material fact to contradict the Local Board's adherence to those standards.
 Accordingly, I find that the Local Board is entitled to summary affirmance as a matter of law.
-COMAR 13A.01.05.05.03D; COMAR 28.02.01.12D.
+COMAR 13A.01.05.03D; COMAR 28.02.01.12D.
 As such, a hearing on the merits in this matter is no longer required and, therefore, the merits hearing scheduled for May 31, June 1-3, 7-10, and 13-17, 2016 is cancelled.